bisq-network/bisq-mobile/README.md

  -Dapplication.devMode=true
 ```

 Default networking setup for the WebSocket (WS) connection can be found in `gradle.properties` file.
-If you need to override locally just use `local.properties` as in any gradle project.
+You can change there for locally building pointing at the ip you are interested in.

 ### UI